Playground

 smART Transitions build bridges into the now by offering sensory cues to get out of the head into the present moment.
 Such cues can be visual, auditory, tactile or olfactory.

-Whakami creates ideas how to invite perception into mindful sensing for connecting brand experiences.
+Whakami creates art concepts how to invite perception into mindful sensing for connecting experiences.

-Glimmers* are the opposite of triggers — subtle, pleasant cues that signal joy or safety.
+• Glimmers* are the opposite of triggers — subtle, pleasant cues that signal joy and safety.
 They are picked up by the nervous system, often unconsciously, and support mental balance and physical relaxation.

 Playfulness, nature(-relatedness), and formlessness are known to invite Glimmer moments.